epfl-ada/ada-2021-project-hach/README.md

 ### 3. Additional Datasets:

-We will be using the WikiData and WikiLabels datasets, provided for the project, to gather attributes and information about the speakers.
+We are using the WikiData and WikiLabels datasets, provided for the project, to gather attributes and information about the speakers.
 In order to have a global view on our "climate change" topic, we also needed information about the natural disasters.
 The different events recorded in the dataset we are using are listed here : https://www.nws.noaa.gov/directives/sym/pd01016005curr.pdf.
 The dataset was created and maintained since 1950 by the national centers for environmental information in the USA.
 You can download the dataset from this link : https://www.ncdc.noaa.gov/stormevents/ftp.jsp.